alsoo3/2013anims/README.md

-real \n
-it gives you crusty ass 2013 anims that look ok thats literally it
+so uhh its a reanimationless thing that gives you crusty ass 2013 anims that look ok, thats literally it